 Depending on the time of the year, you can drive to Congida river beach and go for a swim or just admire Douro river that plays the role of natural border with Spain.

 To finish your day, drive northeast towards Miranda do Douro, at a distance of 87 km from Freixo de Espada À Cinta.

-In Miranda do Douro you can spend the night at Hotel Parador Santa Catarina or at Casa dos Edras (affiliate links) – the latter one is located further away from the town.
+In Miranda do Douro, you can spend the night at Hotel Parador Santa Catarina or at Casa dos Edras (affiliate links) – the latter is located further away from the town.
 But don’t worry!
 You’ll have plenty of time to explore Miranda do Douro in the morning.

-On the fifth day of your visit to Douro, we suggest that you stroll through the streets of Miranda do Douro and discover beautiful places like:
+On the fifth day of your visit to Douro, I suggest that you stroll through the streets of Miranda do Douro and discover beautiful places like:

 - Main Church or Igreja Matriz (cathedral up to 1762)

 - Ruins of the old castle of Miranda do Douro